 Tabernash home prices are not only among the most expensive in Colorado, but Tabernash real estate also consistently ranks among the most expensive in America.

 Unlike some towns, Tabernash isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Tabernash are a mix of both white- and blue-collar jobs.
 Overall, Tabernash is a town of sales and office workers, construction workers and builders, and service providers.
-There are especially a lot of people living in Tabernash who work in personal care services (21.49%), sales jobs (16.81%), and office and administrative support (14.26%).
+There are especially a lot of people living in Tabernash who work in office and administrative support (19.53%), personal care services (14.86%), and sales jobs (11.68%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 29.15% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 36.94% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Tabernash is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Tabernash doesn't have a public transportation system that people use for their commute.

-In terms of college education, Tabernash is nearly on par with the US average for all cities of 21.84%: 19.81% of adults 25 and older in Tabernash have a bachelor's degree or advanced degree.
+In terms of college education, Tabernash is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.01% of adults 25 and older in the town have at least a bachelor's degree.

-The per capita income in Tabernash in 2022 was $34,428, which is lower middle income relative to Colorado, and middle income relative to the rest of the US.
-This equates to an annual income of $137,712 for a family of four.
-However, Tabernash contains both very wealthy and poor people as well.
+The per capita income in Tabernash in 2022 was $44,225, which is middle income relative to Colorado, and upper middle income relative to the rest of the US.
+This equates to an annual income of $176,900 for a family of four.

 The most common language spoken in Tabernash is English.
 Other important languages spoken here include Italian and Other Indo-European.